The new day brought no word from Crossroads.

 People had to make their choices, as good or as bad as they might be.

-If his men were content with this new-found purpose, the most happy of all would be Gregory.
-The old man had been ignored by the younger folks for years.
-They did not care for lore or history.
-But the months and years he had spent studying archaic things had resulted in knowledge that had become valuable overnight.
+If his men were content with this new-found purpose, the most happy man of all would be Gregory.
+For years, the elderly librarian had been ignored by the younger folks who cared little for lore or history.
+But overnight, the months and years he had devoted to studying archaic things had resulted in him possessing valuable knowledge.

 The guildmaster immediately recognized the beast as the same kind Elanore Redley had ridden and of which a few townspeople claimed to have seen roaming about at night.
 He saw the guards following the lad and the beasts and took quick steps to intervene before there could be any real trouble.